ocaml/opam/master_changes.md

   * Add a test to show homogeneity of outputs on verbose between sandboxed and non sandboxed commands (with `-vv`) [#6675 @rjbou]
   * Update `sed-cmd` reftest reftest [#6675 @rjbou]
   * Add a test showing the behaviour of nested extra-files [#6715 @kit-ty-kate]
+  * Add opam file loading tests to `update.test` to demonstrate current behaviour of loading full repository instead of only changed files. [#6614 @arozovyk @rjbou @kit-ty-kate]

 ### Engine
   * Fix gcc < 14.3 bug on mingw i686 [#6624 @kit-ty-kate]